Indexing-Your-Heart/game/README.md

     build-dep LIB_FLAGS +DEPENDENCIES # Build a specified set of dependencies with some flags clean                    # Cleans alls dependencies, logs, etc. clean-all-deps           # Cleans all dependencies
-    clean-dep +DEPENDENCIES  # Cleans a specified set of dependencies clean-logs               # Cleans all logs built from a Just command. codesign-deps IDENTITY   # Codesigns the dependency dylibs. dry-run                  # Dry run the game locally
+    clean-logs               # Cleans all logs built from a Just command. codesign-deps IDENTITY   # Codesigns the dependency dylibs. dry-run                  # Dry run the game locally